-Memorandum of Understanding for Joint Applications
+Memorandum of Understanding

-- The commitment to a partnership for the implementation of the 21st CCLC program in a MOU.
-The MOU must be established and signed by the LEA, the principal at each school, and any other organization included as a coapplicant. - MOUs must be submitted with the proposal as Attachment B.
+- The commitment to a partnership for the implementation of the 21st CCLC program should be documented in a MOU. - The MOU must be established and signed by the LEA, the principal at each school, and any other organization included as a co-applicant. - All applicants, regardless of co-applicant status, should obtain an MOU or agreement to formally outline planning, spatial and communication responsibilities between the school district, schools being served, and any partners. - MOUs must be submitted with the proposal as Attachment A. - Applications that do not include an MOU at time of submission will not be scored.

-Memorandum of Understanding for Joint Applications
+Memorandum of Understanding

 - A description of the collaboration among the co-applicants regarding the planning and design of the program.

 - An assurance that the program

 was developed together with the

 LEA, the building principals, and

 the teachers, and that the

 program will be carried out in

 collaboration with all parties;

-- A description of each coapplicant's role in the delivery of services;
+- A description of each entity's role in the delivery of services;

-- An explanation of how resources will be shared to carry out each co-applicant role;
+- An explanation of how resources will be shared to carry out each entity's role;